 A Design Museum for Scotland

 The V&A, or Victoria and Albert Museum, began in 1899, when Queen Victoria laid the first stone of the famous design museum in London.
 It holds a huge collection of design work in all mediums, spanning thousands of years.
-And now, the brand new V&A Dundee, tells the story of Scotland’s design heritage.
+And now, the V&A Dundee, tells the story of Scotland’s design heritage.
 As it brings some of the V&A’s wonderful exhibitions and collections to Scotland.

 Visit the V&A Museum Dundee